-The Oracle Procedural Gateway for APPC provides a powerful development environment, including:
+The Oracle Database Gateway for APPC provides a powerful development environment, including:

-- a data dictionary to store information relevant to the remote transaction - a tool to generate the PL/SQL Transaction Interface Package, or TIP - a report utility to view the information stored in the gateway dictionary - a complete set of tracing and debugging facilities - a wide set of samples to demonstrate the use of the product against datastores such as DB2, IMS, IDMS, CICS, and ADABAS
+a data dictionary to store information relevant to the remote transaction

-Site autonomy and security
+- a tool to generate the PL/SQL Transaction Interface Package, or TIP - a report utility to view the information stored in the gateway dictionary - a complete set of tracing and debugging facilities - a wide set of samples to demonstrate the use of the product against datastores such as DB2, IMS, and CICS. - Site autonomy and security

 The gateway provides site autonomy, allowing you to do such things as authenticate users.
-It also provides role-based security compatible with any security package running on your mainframe system.
+It also provides role-based security compatible with any security package running on your mainframe computer.